 Maybach was one of the world's most exquisite nameplates in the 1920s and '30s.
 The original company was founded by Karl Maybach — the son of Wilhelm Maybach, who developed the first Mercedes.

 The Maybach brand returned in 2003 in the form of two closely related ultraluxury sedans: the regular Type 57 and the extended-length Type 62.
+The 57 is covered separately in Cars.com's Research section.
 Each model designation indicates the car's length in meters: 5.73 for the Type 57 and 6.17 for the Type 62.
 Special technical features include an electronic braking system and an Airmatic Dual Control air suspension.

 According to the manufacturer, Maybach styling balances classic and avant-garde features.
 The doors, hood and fenders are made of aluminum.
 Maybach says a primary goal was to deliver an "entirely new definition of first class."
 An optional panoramic glass rear roof is electrotransparent and capable of altering the amount of light that enters the cabin.

 Twelve body colors are available, and two-tone paint schemes can be specified.
 Bi-xenon headlights are standard.
-The extended-length Type 62 is 242.5 inches long overall, has a 150.7-inch wheelbase and rides on 19-inch tires.
+The Type 62 is 242.5 inches long overall, has a 150.7-inch wheelbase and rides on 19-inch wheels.
+The Type 62 S sports revised exterior trimmings, a tighter suspension and 20-inch wheels.

 As many as 100 items inside the Maybach are trimmed in exotic woods.
 Buyers can mix options with the immense standard-equipment list in numerous combinations to suit specific tastes.
-Available accessories include a luggage set, a sterling silver champagne goblet, a humidor, a golf bag and a fluffy travel rug.
+Available accessories include a luggage set, a sterling silver champagne goblet, a humidor and a golf bag, among other amenities.
 Buyers can choose from six Grand Nappa leather colors and three types of wood.
+A Business Package, which included wireless internet and an onboard color printer, has been dropped.

 Occupants can luxuriate in fully reclining rear seats.
 A television unit with a 9.5-inch TFT flat screen includes a DVD player.
 Interior features also include four-zone climate control with two air-conditioning units, a refrigerated compartment, a cordless phone with two handsets and a 21-speaker Bose Dolby audio system.